 The College Access Program (CAP) is a three-week summer enrichment residential program designed and coordinated by the School of Education (the School) at the University of Wisconsin–Madison (UW).
 Consistently ranked in the top ten schools and colleges of education in national studies, the School prepares students for teaching, the health professions, and careers in the arts.
 In addition to several core education programs, about half of the School’s students are enrolled in fine art, dance, counseling, occupational therapy and exercise science programs.
 Accordingly, the purpose of the CAP is to provide exposure and enrichment opportunities for high school students to help prepare them for college and education-related careers.

-Participants of CAP must be rising 10th or 11th grade high school students, have at least a 2.75 cumulative GPA (on a 4.0 grading scale), possess an interest in majoring/working within a field related to one of the education programs offered by the School of Education, and identify as a member of one or more of the following communities:
+Participants of CAP must be able to attend the entire program (July 12 – July 31, 2020), be a rising 10th or 11th grade high school student, have at least a 2.75 cumulative GPA (on a 4.0 grading scale), possess an interest in majoring/working within a field related to one of the education programs offered by the School of Education, and identify as a member of one or more of the following communities: